cjenssen0/Information-theoretic-laplacian-options/README.md

-# laplacian_option_discovery
+# Information-theoretic-laplacian-options
-Implementation of the paper "A Laplacian Framework for Option Discovery in Reinforcement Learning"
+Implementation of the paper "A Laplacian Framework for Option Discovery in Reinforcement Learning", with some new features based on information theoretic principles.

 UNDER PROGRESS